ctsit/redcap_oncore_client/README.md

 - [PHP SOAP](http://php.net/manual/en/book.soap.php)
 - [REDCap Entity](https://github.com/ctsit/redcap_entity) >= 2.3.0

 The UF OCR API for OnCore, https://github.com/UF-OCR/ocr-api, is recommended as it can provide access to protocols that are not yet enrolling.
 This allows configuration and testing before a protocol starts enrolling subjects.
 The `ocr-api` must be deployed as a service within the OnCore infrastructure.
-For detials on how to do this see https://github.com/UF-OCR/ocr-api.
+For details on how to do this see https://github.com/UF-OCR/ocr-api.

 ## Easy installation
 - Install the _REDCap Entity_ module from the Consortium [REDCap Repo] (https://redcap.vanderbilt.edu/consortium/modules/index.php) from the control center.